mtmosier/gateAlarm/README.md

 All code contained is licensed as GPLv3.

 The pygvoicelib code is Copyright 2010, TELTUB Inc, author Ehsan Foroughi.
-This code is licensed as GPLv3.

 The pygvoicelib.py was modified by Kory Prince (korylprince at gmail dot com) and Michael T. Mosier.
 All other code is Copyright 2014, Michael T. Mosier (mtmosier at gmail dot com).